hubble reveals creation

 Nebula NGC 6751

 The Hubble telescope has spied a giant celestial 'eye', known as planetary nebula NGC 6751.
-The Hubble Heritage Project is releasing this picture to commemorate the Hubble telescope's tenth anniversary.
+The Hubble Heritage Project is releasing this picture to commemorate the Hubble telescope's tenth anniversary, and to highlight the beauty of the many Hubble images taken by Hubble.

 Find out more